 Plainly, adding these capabilities into your customer service workflows will require the adoption of some new technology.
 Most DMS offer some communications tools, but our research reveals that dealers only rate their DMS as a 6/10 for its effectiveness as a communication tool; nearly 1 in 5 dealers say their DMS is NOT an effective communication tool.

 I hope this blog has given you some ideas for what to look for when evaluating a new system to enable your service advisors to help customers faster.
 But of course, speedier comms is just one part of increasing customer satisfaction – and therefore revenue.
-In our whitepaper, Transformation In Aftersales, you’ll discover how digital communications deliver a wide range of benefits that help you create a great customer experience in your aftersales department.
+Learn more about what makes your customers happy by downloading our research whitepaper, 2021 Dealership Customer Satisfaction Report.

 Autino can help grow your business